ANALYSIS-Traders relaxed as ECB starts running down massive bond holdings

 The pace of the ECB's QT is unclear after June.
 A December Reuters poll had expected the ECB to reduce its APP stock by 175 billion euros in 2023.

+On Wednesday, German central bank president Joachim Nagel, a policy hawk, said the ECB should accelerate QT from July as it will take too long to make a significant dent in the size of its holdings at this pace.

-Dutch central bank chief Klaas Knot, a policy hawk, has said that should QT continue to have a limited impact, the ECB could up the pace to 26 billion euros a month, halting APP reinvestments.
+Dutch central bank chief Klaas Knot, another hawk, has previously said that should QT continue to have a limited impact, the ECB could up the pace to 26 billion euros a month, halting APP reinvestments.

 "The size of (ECB) programmes was always clear to you.
 And now the size might be totally unclear.
 So you don't know: will they buy, how much will they buy?
 How long will they buy?" said DZ Bank's head of government bond trading Dalibor Jarnevic.